 Discover Iceland in winter.
 Get to know its raw, magnificent nature spotted with volcanoes, bubbling hot springs and floating icebergs.
 Explore the Icelandic South Shore including the glacial lagoon Jökulsárlón.

-This coach tour has guaranteed departures, leaves weekly between Oct - Mar and has approx. 25 - 30 passengers per tour.
+This coach tour has guaranteed departures and 25 - 30 passengers per tour.

-- Walk between two continents at Thingvellir National Park
+- Walk between two continents at Þingvellir National Park

 - Walk along the banks of the amazing, iceberg-filled Glacier Lagoon

 - Day 1